 We live in Vesterbro and we love it here.
-It’s a mix of many different things & people, and there’s always something exciting happening – and it’s the feeling you get.
-The neighbourhood is an ex working-class area and current Red Light District and cultural melting pot, but lately it’s become one of the hippest parts of Copenhagen.
+It’s a mix of many different things & people, and there’s always something exciting happening – and that’s the feeling you get walking around.
+The neighbourhood is an ex working-class area, current cultural melting pot, and one of the hippest parts of Copenhagen.
 It’s an up and coming neighbourhood, in constant development.
 According to some rumors, it’s also the most expensive housing area in Copenhagen.
 And – psst – it’s also a so-called ‘hipster’ place (whatever that is!..).

 Here are some of our favorite places to hang out in Vesterbro.
 It changes from week to week; but this list is pretty timeless.

 The tiniest – literally – café in Copenhagen.
 There’s probably space for 2 people in it, and there’s a 1-room hotel on top of it.
 It’s not the most practical, but it’s just lovely.
 Highly recommended, they serve a good Banana split.

 A modern-time healthy eatery with salad as a main dish – but man, what a salad!
 Very consistent, does well both for a lunch or dinner, and you get to choose your own ingredients, from spinach, to edamame, to quinoa.
 Very friendly staff, too.

 We absolutely love this place.
 It serves the most modern looking pizza you will ever see.
 It’s organic, green and doesn’t look much like a typical pizza, but that’s what makes it exciting.
 Not to mention its crispiness.
 You can top it off with a (organic) cocktail.
 Our favorite pizza is the Pumpkin sausage.
 Try it & you won’t regret.